-These plans were maybe tailored to one specific person at the point of their creation and they certainly can be helpful, but have since been copy & pasted onto people of all shapes & sizes, procuring every injury and running habit you could possibly think of.
+These plans were maybe tailored to one specific person at the point of their creation and they certainly can be helpful, but have since been copied & pasted onto people of all shapes & sizes, procuring every injury and running habit you could possibly think of.
 However, there’s only one you–so you have to find the right balance that works for your training to get optimal results before you hit the starting line.

 Success in half marathon race training for beginners comes from knowing how to listen to your body.
 Maybe the plan says to run hills on Wednesday.